heroku/libcnb.rs/README.md

 #### Cross-compilation prerequisites

-It is common to write and build your buildpack on a platform that is different from the platform the buildpack will eventually run on.
+It is common to write and build your buildpack on a platform that is different from the platform on which the buildpack will eventually run.
 This means we have to cross-compile our buildpack.
-The `libcnb package` Cargo command tries to help you setting up your environment depending on your host platform, but we always need the appropriate target platform for Rust which we can install with `rustup`:
+The `libcnb package` Cargo command tries to help you set up your environment depending on your host platform, but we always need the appropriate target platform for Rust, which we can install with `rustup`:

 ```shell